 A backup file can not be used on its own.
-It only contains for Score's information about your documents, not copies of your documents themselves.
-Backups are a good choice when copying all of your files to a computer through iTunes' File Sharing panel.
+It only contains forScore's information about your documents, not copies of your documents themselves.
+Backups are a good choice when copying all of your files to a computer using File Sharing.